-- 14. The following source were consulted for this section: Constance M. Greif, "Napoleon LeBrun," Macmillan Encyclopedia of Architects, Adolf K. Placzek, ed.
+- 13. A new highrise building is currently under construction at the northeast corner of 112th Street and Amsterdam Avenue.
+This building is being linked to the Croton Gatehouse and will be flush with the firehouse at its southwestern rear wall. - 14.
+The following sources were consulted for this section: Constance M. Greif, "Napoleon LeBrun," Macmillan Encyclopedia of Architects, Adolf K. Placzek, ed.
 (New York: The Free Press, 1982); Landmarks Preservation Commission, (Former) Home Life Insurance Company Building (LP-1751), report prepared by Charles Savage (New York: City of New York, 1990); Montgomery Schuyler, "The Work of N. LeBrun & Sons," Architectural Record 27 (May 1910), 365-381. - 15.
-The new building applications for these firehouses were submitted on the same day, and the Fire Department Annual Report of 1889 notes that both were completed and occupied in that year.
-The firehouse on East 125th Street was constructed under NB 513-1888. - 16.
-The firm served as architects to the Metropolitan Life Insurance Company from 1876 until at least 1909.
+The firm served as architects to the Metropolitan Life Insurance Company from 1876 until at least 1909. - 16.
+This plaque reads: "AD 1889, Commissioners Henry D. Purroy, President; S. Howland Robbins; Anthony Eickhoff; N. LeBrun and Sons Archts."
+The firehouse was constructed under NB 1079-1889.